-Location Evacuation Shelter East ASU Campus Upper Campus Learning Center the building and assemble across the street in the west parking area of the Hyper Gym Occupants should assemble in the hallways and bathrooms without windows.
-Stay away from doors and windows Billy C. Black Building on the east side of the building.
-Occupants should assemble in Rooms 141, 143 or 150(Auditorium) - Predesignated Shelter all located on the first floor.
-Occupants should exit the facility and assemble in BCB parking area.
-Occupants should assemble in either the restrooms and or rooms 105,110 and 112.
-Health and Physical Education Building (HYPER) Occupants should exit the building and assemble in the student parking area located on the east side of the building.
-Occupants should assemble in the locker rooms and the sports medicine or weight room.
-Occupants should exit the building and assemble on the grassy area south of the building near North Joseph Holley Drive.
+Location Evacuation Shelter East ASU Campus Upper Campus Learning Center assemble across the street in the west parking area of the Hyper Gym Occupants should assemble in the hallways and bathrooms without windows.
+Stay away from doors and windows assemble in the BCB parking area located on the east side of the building.
+Occupants should assemble in Rooms 141, 143 or 150(Auditorium) - Predesignated Shelter all located on the first floor. assemble in BCB Occupants should assemble in either the restrooms and or rooms 105,110 and 112.
+Health and Physical Education Building (HYPER) Occupants should assemble in the locker rooms and the sports medicine or weight room.
+Lovett Hall the building and assemble on the grassy area south of the building near North Joseph Holley Drive.
 Occupants should assemble in the bathrooms and the Kitchen area.
 If you are in the west or east locker rooms, remain there until an "All Clear" notice has been given.
-Club Occupants should exit the building and assemble on the grassy areas south of the building near North Joseph Holley Drive. assemble in both Lower Campus Daisy Brown Building proceed to the Pedestrian Mall Area Occupants should assemble in the office spaces 103,104 and 105 or the bathrooms of the facility.
+Club assemble on the grassy areas south of the assemble in both Lower Campus Daisy Brown Building proceed to the Pedestrian Mall Area Occupants should assemble in the office spaces 103,104 and 105 or the bathrooms of the facility.

-Location Evacuation Shelter Lower Campus Harnett Hall (Criminal Justice) Occupants should exit the building and assemble in the large parking area in front of the Harnett Hall Building.
+1 Location Evacuation Shelter Lower Campus Harnett Hall (Criminal Justice) Occupants should exit the building and assemble in the large parking area in front of the Harnett Hall Building.
 Occupants should assemble in the auditorium located on the first floor of the building, room 111.
 The bathrooms are also suitable for shelter.
 James Pendergrast Memorial Library Occupants on the first floor of the library should proceed to the parking lot area on the north side of the Pedestrian Mall.
 Occupants on the second and third floors should proceed to the parking lot area on the southeast side of the building near the main entrance Occupants should assemble in the first floor auditorium (room 114).
 Military Science Facility: ROTC Occupants should exit the building and assemble in the parking lot in the front of the R.O.T.C. building.
 Occupants should assemble in the classrooms or the bathrooms Orene Hall Occupants should proceed out of the facility and assemble in the parking lot area located on the north side of the facility.
 Occupants in the building should assemble in the basement of the facility located in the rear of the building Peace Hall Occupants should exit the facility and assemble in the parking lot area in front of Sanford Hall.
 Occupants should assemble in conference room of the facility room 127 or first floor office spaces on the east end of the hallway.